 In Massachusetts, under M.G.L. c.
 268, §32B, a person can be convicted of Resisting Arrest.
 Resisting Arrest means knowingly preventing or attempting to prevent a police officer from making an arrest by using or threatening to use physical force or violence.

-What does Commonwealth law say on “resisting arrest”?
+What does the law say on resisting arrest?

 According to Commonwealth law:

 “A person commits the crime of resisting arrest if he [or she] knowingly prevents or attempts to prevent a police officer, acting under color of his [or her] official authority, from effecting an arrest of [himself or herself] or another [either] by using or threatening to use physical force or violence against the police officer or another; or [by] using or threatening to use physical force or violence against the police officer or another; or [by] using any other means which creates a substantial risk of causing bodily injury to such police officer or another.”

 In other words, a defendant is resisting arrest if he or she knowingly EITHER: